 Growing up happy, healthy and secure is something that all children should experience.
 Happy in their skin, healthy in their minds and secure within themselves.
 Encourage your child to embrace all of themselves and watch them grow in to confident, caring, kind and open-minded young adults.
 No pressure! 😀

-Thank you for taking the time to read this post and do get in touch with any thoughts / suggestions for future topics.
+Thank you for taking the time to read this post on the challenges of growing up mixed race and do get in touch with any thoughts / suggestions for future topics.
 Have a look at our previous posts to find out how to save for your little one’s future.